beaverbuilder/documentation/beaver-themer/troubleshooting/full-width-layout-types.md

 ---
-id: full-width-layouts-on-third-party-themes-themer
+id: full-width-layout-types
-title: "Full-width layouts with third-party themes"
+title: "Full Width Layout Types"
-sidebar_label: "Full-width layouts with third-party themes"
+sidebar_label: "Full Width Layout Types"
 ---

 If you use a third-party theme with Beaver Themer you may need to add some additional CSS to get your layouts to be full width.
 A full-width layout spans the entire width of the page from edge to edge.